 A sketch artist creates two drawings of a series of women.
 One is based on their own description of how they look; the other based on a stranger's description.
 The discrepancy between the two highlights powerfully how inaccurate women's own views of their beauty are.

-With 170 million views on YouTube, this was the most watched online branded content of 2013 and the third most shared branded video.
+With over 114 million views in just one month, this ad became the most viral video ad of all time.
 While it says nothing about the qualities of the product itself, the campaign got the world talking, and Dove has been part of that conversation – boosting sales massively in the process.

 05. Radio station: Pedigree